WeAreStudio99/walterspieler.dev/README.md

 walterspieler.dev
 </h1>
 <p align="center">
-  <a href="https://walterspieler.dev/">My portfolio</a> built using Next.js with TypeScript, Tailwind CSS and Prismic
+  <a href="https://walterspieler.dev/">My portfolio</a> built using Next.js with TypeScript, Tailwind CSS and Payload CMS
 </p>

 ## What is this repo?